benjamincharity/CSS-Guidelines/README.md

 selectors, not using the universal (`*{}`) selector as the key selector, and avoiding more complex CSS3 selectors should help circumvent these problems.

 ## CSS selector intent

 Instead of using selectors to drill down the DOM to an element, it is often best to put a class on the element you explicitly want to style.
-Let’s take a specific example with a selector like `.header ul{}`…
+Let's take a specific example with a selector like `.header ul{...}`…

-Let’s imagine that `ul` is indeed the main navigation for our website.
+Let's imagine that `ul` is indeed the main navigation for our website.
 It lives in the header as you might expect and is currently the only `ul` in there;
-`.header ul{}` will work, but it’s not ideal or advisable.
-It’s not very future proof and certainly not explicit enough.
-As soon as we add another `ul` to that header it will adopt the styling of our main nav and the the chances are it won’t want to.
-This means we either have to refactor a lot of code _or_ undo a lot of styling on subsequent `ul`s in that `.header` to remove the effects of the far reaching selector.
+`.header ul {...}` will work, but it's not ideal or advisable.
+It's not very future proof and certainly not explicit enough.
+As soon as we add another `ul` to that header it will adopt the styling of our main nav and the chances are it won't want to.
+This means we either have to refactor a lot of code _or_ undo a lot of styling on subsequent `ul`'s in that `.header` to remove the effects of the far reaching selector.

-Your selector’s intent must match that of your reason for styling something;
+Your selector's intent must match that of your reason for styling something;
 ask yourself **‘am I selecting this because it’s a `ul` inside of `.header` or because it is my site’s main nav?’**.
 The answer to this will determine your selector.

 Make sure your key selector is never an element/type selector or object/abstraction class.
-You never really want to see selectors like `.sidebar ul{}` or `.footer .media{}` in our theme stylesheets.
+You never really want to see selectors like `.sidebar ul {...}` or `.footer .media {...}` in our theme stylesheets.

-Be explicit; target the element you want to affect, not its parent.
-Never assume that markup won’t change. **Write selectors that target what you want, not what happens to be there already.**
+Be explicit; target the element you want to affect, not its parent. **Never** assume that markup won't change. **Write selectors that target what you want, not what happens to be there already.**

 For a full write up please see the article
 [Shoot to kill; CSS selector intent](http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/)

 ## `!important`